Exploration and Incentivizing Participation in Randomized Trials: Heterogeneous agents with estimated type frequencies

 \section{Heterogeneous agents with estimated type frequencies}

 {\term{diff}}

-In this section, we consider heterogeneous agents under an alternative benchmark parameterized by the realized type frequencies.
-The new benchmark addresses an important drawback of $\worstbench$: that the latter takes a $\max$ over all types, and therefore may potentially be skewed towards rare types that are difficult to handle.
-Our mechanism attains guarantees with respect to the new benchmark, when initialized with estimated type frequencies.
-The corresponding performance guarantee is optimal in the worst case over all adversaries, fixing the type frequencies.

-The realized type frequencies are defined over the main stage, in a natural way:
+This section focuses on type frequencies $\typeFreq$ in the main stage:

-We posit that the mechanism is initialized with estimated type frequencies: a distribution over types $\typeFreqEst$ that estimates $\typeFreq(\cdot \mid \adv)$ for the (actual) adversary $\adv$.
-Such estimates can be constructed exogenously via surveys, medical records, past clinical trials, etc. We only need to approximate the empirical frequency of types in the type sequence chosen by the adversary; our guarantees do not require the agent types to be drawn i.i.d.\ in each round.
+The mechanism is initialized with estimated type frequencies $\typeFreqEst$: a distribution over types that estimates $\typeFreq(\cdot \mid \adv)$ for the (actual) adversary $\adv$.
+Such estimates can be constructed exogenously by a clinical trial (via surveys, medical history, or data from the past clinical trial) or an online platform (via user profiles and their interaction history).